 BRG Appointed to Crown Commercial Service Management Consultancy Framework

-Berkeley Research Group has been appointed by the United Kingdom’s Crown Commercial Service (CCS) to provide consulting services as part of its Management Consultancy Framework.
+BRG has been appointed by the United Kingdom’s Crown Commercial Service (CCS) to provide consulting services as part of its Management Consultancy Framework.

 The framework will have an estimated total value of £2 to £3 billion and will run for four years.
 The framework service has been created to provide a way for the UK government to access consultancy advice across different sectors.